 Go on a seed hunt, act out germination, create seed mosaics, make and eat a plant parts salad, and more in this fun lesson on plants!
 This is part 1 of a 4 part unit study on Botany and Plants.
 This lesson is geared toward 2nd-3rd grade level children and their siblings.
 I created this to do with a weekly homeschool co-op which meets each week for 2 1/2 hours.
 Use this fun lesson with your classroom, family, after school club, camp, or co-op!

-YOU WILL NEED PER CHILD OR PER FAMILY: a white flower or celery stalk, a disposable cup, and food dye
+YOU WILL NEED: a white flower or celery stalk, a disposable cup, and food dye

 Book to use for this entire unit on plants & for activity 6